 The City has an employee who serves as a liaison between residents and RITA and assists residents with tax issues.
 Questions can be directed to the Tax Office at 330-335-2745 or via email.

 The Income Tax Office is located on the first floor of Wadsworth City Hall, between the Utility and CityLink Customer Service windows.
 When City Hall is re-opened, Income tax help will be available to residents on a first come, first served basis, weekdays 8:30 a.m. to 4:30 p.m.
 Until then, only drop off service is available.
-For more information, please visit the Free Income Tax Assistance page.
+For more information, please visit the Free Income Tax Assistance page, or refer to this document.

 During tax season, there is typically extended hours for assistance.
 Wadsworth residents can go to any RITA office or on-site event, and receive free city tax assistance.
 Please see the RITA website for locations and the assistance schedule.
 All the city tax forms are available on the RITA website.
 Call RITA for more help at 800-860-7482.